NCEAS/metadig-engine/docs/operations-manual.md

 ### DataONE token

 The metadig-engine uses a k8s secret to contain the CN administrative token.
 This token is used by metadig-scorer and metadig-scheduler services in order to read private content (sysmeta and metadata) that is necessary to create metadata assessments and graphics.
 The k8s secret is only created using a kubectl command and is never contained in any Helm chart or manifest file.
-This secret is made available to metadig pods as an environment variable, for example, see https://github.com/NCEAS/metadig-engine/blob/feature-helm-%23152/helm/metadig-scheduler/templates/deployment.yaml#L39
+This secret is made available to metadig pods as an environment variable, for example, see [the scheduler deployment.yaml](https://github.com/NCEAS/metadig-engine/blob/feature-helm-%23152/helm/metadig-scheduler/templates/deployment.yaml#L39) Note that this secret only needs to be updated if the token becomes invalid (due to cert renewal, for example).
+A `helm upgrade` will keep the token in place.

 The secret is created with the kubectl command, for example: